Effective Date: April 6, 2015

 The following purchases are exempt from this Policy:

-A. Legal Services, Insurance Broker Services, & Insurance Policies
+1. Legal Services, Insurance Broker Services and Insurance Policies

-All architecture, engineering and construction services, whether for repairs, remodeling or new construction, shall be the sole responsibility of University Facilities.
+- All architecture, engineering and construction services for capital projects shall be the sole responsibility of Drexel University Real Estate and Facilities.

 - Employment agreements for professional staff and faculty shall be the sole responsibility of Human Resources.